 - prescribed and over the counter medicines

-Ask the local pharmacist for more details.
+Ask a pharmacist for more details.

 GPs provide health services including medical advice, examinations, prescriptions and ongoing care for longstanding or chronic conditions.
 They can also provide:

 Out of hours

 The GP out of hours service is for people who need urgent medical treatment but cannot wait until their doctor's practice opens.
 GP out of hours service is available:

 - from 6.00 pm during the week until your GP surgery opens the next morning

 - 24 hours on Saturdays, Sundays and public holidays

 You should telephone the service first.
 The doctor or nurse will tell you if you need to see a doctor or refer you to another service.